Ricardomol/pazdera.github.io/_posts/2015-06-07-5-useful-gmail-filters-for-github-users.md

-When a pull request is merged, it's unlikely that your input on it would be required and you can safely pass on it in most cases (especially when you haven't been tagged in the discussion bellow the PR).
+When a pull request is merged, it's unlikely that your input on it would be required and you can safely pass on it in most cases (especially when you haven't been tagged in the discussion below the PR).

 GitHub sends a notification for which you can set up a filter to tag the relevant email thread as **Merged**.
 Here's mine: